 “Stress wreaks havoc on the mind and body......
 The research shows for the first time, that the effects of psychological stress on the body's ability to regulate inflammation, can promote the development and progression of disease.”

 "People are not disturbed about events, but by their views of these events" Epictetus

 "Everything can be taken from a man but one thing: the last of the human freedoms to choose one`s attitude in any given circumstance" Viktor Frankl

 • Learn ways to help manage stress, anxiety and anger and decrease negative emotions and how to increase motivation and resilience.

-• Stress Management in the workplace includes looking at: personality types, change, conflict management, work culture, work-life balance, harassment and bullying, equal opportunities legislation, time management, communication and social skills, absenteeism and problematic behaviours, developing self- esteem and more...
+• Stress and Anxiety Management in the workplace includes looking at: personality types, change, conflict management, work culture, work-life balance, harassment and bullying, equal opportunities legislation, time management, communication and social skills, absenteeism and problematic behaviours, developing self- esteem and more...

 • Analyse your stressors using a stress diary and see what you can change to gain greater balance